 We provide a dashboard for you to keep track of your pledge, and also send a survey once a year with questions about your giving.
 This helps us track our impact, and helps you track your commitment.
 However, you don’t have to report to us or track your donations to take a pledge.
 For many members, we recommend making donations using EA Funds, because the organisations selected are highly effective and your donations are automatically linked to your dashboard.
 Read more.

 We also recommend making bequests (leaving money to charity in your will) as a way of committing to give to effective charities.
-Other pledges we recommend are our Company pledge for your company to give from its profits, or the Founders Pledge as well as, or instead of, a Giving What We Can pledge.
+Other pledges we recommend are our Company pledge for your company to give from its profits, or the Founders Pledge to personally give later from your personal proceeds from your company.
 You are welcome to donate to effective charities any time, but taking a pledge often increases motivation and follow-through, and inspires others.

 We invite everyone to pledge and provide a number of options to account for different circumstances, but we recognise that a pledge won't be the right choice for everyone.
 Read more.

 Our pledges do not restrict you to give to registered charities, specific organisations, or organisations working in a particular cause area.
 The only requirement is that you give to the organisations which you sincerely believe to be among the most effective at improving the lives of others.
 However, we provide effective donation recommendations to help our members.
 Read more.

 Some charities are especially good at using donations to improve the world.
 They tend to work on unusually promising interventions, use scientific evidence to plan their activities, and seek out ways to increase their own impact.
 See which charities and organisations we recommend and our guide on how to evaluate charities based on effectiveness.

 Generally, we define income as your gross wages or salary (pre-tax) if you are donating to a tax-deductible charity (or Gift Aid eligible charity in the UK).
 Otherwise, we define income as your net wages or salary (post-tax).
 Read more.